MatteoDJon/DataMiningProject/guido_doc.md

 After the creation of the voting model the beats-database has been shuffled and then a 6-fold validation process has been provided: the database consist of 48 ECG signals, so 8 signals in each step are selected as testing set and the other 40 signals as training set, finally the mean of the 6 results has been calculated in order to provide relevant results.

+### Algorithms Implementation

+All the algorithms used for classification are provided from scikit-learn library from python 3.7 programming language.
+All the parameters used in the

+### Results